-From family adventure travel to solo expeditions there are still so many places to truly explore that even the less adventurous out there may still find something that peaks their interest within the pages of this book.
+From family adventure travel to solo expeditions, there are still so many places to truly explore that even the less adventurous out there may still find something that piques their interest within the pages of this book.

 What New Adventure Expeditions Would You Undertake?